-In 2004, the Bank was acquired by the Zealep Group of Companies led by Dr. Pelaez, and has since grown from one single branch rural bank to seven branches with a fully-organized Head Office.
-South Bank is a key member of the Zealep Group owned by the Pelaez family, with interest in education (Liceo de Cagayan University and the Cagayan de Oro Academy of International Education, Inc.), real estate, and finance.
+In 2004, the Bank was acquired by the Zealep Group of Companies led by Dr. Rafaelita P. Pelaez, and has since grown from one single branch rural bank to seven branches with a fully-organized Head Office.
+South Bank is a key member of the Zealep Group of Companies owned by the Pelaez family, with interests in education (Liceo de Cagayan University and the Cagayan de Oro Academy of International Education, Inc.), real estate, and finance.

-South Bank offers an array of products and services to the public, including Lending, Deposit Taking and other services like G-Cash, True Money, Bills Payment and Point of Sale Transactions (POS).
+South Bank offers an array of products and services to the public, including various loan and deposit products and other services like G-Cash, True Money, Bills Payment and Point of Sale Transactions (POS).